 • Acuity Brands

-Split by product type, with production, revenue, price, market share and growth rate of each type, can be divided into
+On the basis of product, this report displays the production, revenue, price, market share and growth rate of each type, primarily split into

 • Infrared (IR)